sass/dart-sass-language-server/docs/contributing/building.md

 ## Building the language server

-In `pkgs/sass_language_server`:
+In `pkgs/sass_language_server`, run this command:

 ```sh
 dart compile exe bin/sass_language_server.dart -o bin/sass-language-server
 ```

 This builds an executable for your current operating system named `sass-language-server`.
+You can add this to your `PATH` and use it with any editor that has an LSP client.

+Run `sass-language-server --help` to see available options.

 ## Building the language extension